JinHao-L/HelloWorld/README.md

     ```
     REACT_APP_GMAPS_API = ENTER YOUR API
     ```
+6. Setup your MongoDB Cloud database and get your MongoDB Atlas connection string

-6. Add another `.env` file in your root directory with your MongoDB Atlas connection string
+7. Add another `.env` file in your root directory with your MongoDB Atlas connection string
    ```
-   mongoURI = mongodb://(MongoDB connection string)
-   mongoAtlasURI = mongodb+srv://(MongoDB Atlas connection string)
+   MONGODB_ATLAS_URI = ENTER YOUR MONGODB CONNECTION STRING
    ```
-   Also ensure that you have MongoDB installed locally

 ### Usage
 Run `npm run dev` in the command line to run the client and server locally.